-Better Business Bureau of Manitoba and Northwest Ontario (BBB) has the “right to report” on businesses because it is a Fundamental Freedom of Expression, protected under The Canadian Charter of Rights and Freedoms.
+Better Business Bureau of Winnipeg and Manitoba Inc. has the “right to report” on businesses because it is a Fundamental Freedom of Expression, protected under The Canadian Charter of Rights and Freedoms.
 BBB is free to report on businesses because what we report on is truthful and without malicious intent to harm the reputation of a business.

 Like the media and other reporting organizations, BBB’s “right to report” is based on qualified privilege.
 The Better Business Bureau has a social duty to report on businesses in its service area to help advance our mission to promote ethical business practice and business self-regulation in the marketplace.
 What we report is based on truth; therefore, we are obligated to make the information publicly available.